Wuliangye Logo

 Wuliangye Symbol

-Alcohol Wuliangye has deep roots, and according to Chinese historians, it appeared during the reign of Great Ming, who ruled from 1368 to 1644.
+Alcohol Wuliangye has deep roots, and according to Chinese historians, it appeared during the reign of the Great Ming, who ruled from 1368 to 1644.
 It was then that the hot beverage baijiu was invented, a cross between vodka (in terms of alcohol content) and liqueur (in terms of flavor saturation).
-The current name also came to it a long time ago – in 1905.
+The current name also came to it a long time ago, in 1905.

-In 1959, the formula of the traditional Chinese liquor was standardized and finally fixed in technological production.
+In 1959, the formula for traditional Chinese liquor was standardized and finalized for industrial production.
 Since then, it has not changed and is produced by Wuliangye Yibin in this formulation.
 In particular, it is called “Five Grains Liquid,” which includes five kinds of organic grains: wheat, long-grain rice, sticky rice, corn, and millet.
-The annual sales volume of this brand of baijiu reaches an average of 520 million nine-liter cases, which exceeds the amount of vodka sold in the world during the same period.
+The annual sales volume of this brand of baijiu averages 520 million nine-liter cases, exceeding the amount of vodka sold worldwide during the same period.

 What is Wuliangye?